Science and its Others: Histories of Ethno-Science

 The convenors of the 'Ethno-Science' research group at gloknos will host a two-day workshop to bring together themes and ideas from their recent programme of talks and reading groups.

-Full details of this event will be made available soon.
+Full details of this event are available here.

 We are grateful for the ongoing support of HPS, Cambridge and Darwin College Cambridge in facilitating this event and others in the series.